KidPudel/flutter-starter-kit/layout.md

 ![image](https://user-images.githubusercontent.com/63263301/216998518-87e82625-de9b-44e3-a0f7-afe89d5866af.png)

-Now we need to add row:
+Now we need to add `row` or `expanded`, if you want to work with some row then yeah:

 ```dart
 body: Column(